 - have some time you can devote to the project (2-4 hours per week).

-Once you express your interest, the Modus Product Manager will contact your manager to secure his/ her permission to divide your time between your team and the design system.
+Once you express your interest, you will be invited to a kick-off meeting and the Modus Product Manager will contact your manager (if needed) to secure permission to divide your time between your team and the design system.

-The board will review the volunteers to make sure the team has a good representation from different divisions, and it will choose a leader for the team.
+The Modus Product Manager will review the volunteers to make sure the team has a good representation from different division.

 The team members will meet weekly to collaborate on the best way to solve the problem and provide recommendations taking under consideration the needs of other divisions.
 They will also communicate through a group chat to share ideas, files, and information.
 Your enthusiasm is prerequisite, but your diligence in putting in the work and actively participating is the key to your team’s success.

 Once the team feels they have a good recommendation, they will share it with the Modus Product Manager, who will make sure that all the acceptance criteria are met.
-Then the leader will present the documentation and proposed designs to the UX Board.
+Then the leader will present the documentation and proposed designs to the Modus delivery team and/or the UX Board.

 The team will address any objections and provide revisions to their recommendations.
 If no revisions are necessary, the component is going to move into production to be added to Modus.
 A pattern is accepted, when

 - It is in agreement with foundations and Modus style;